apache/predictionio/docs/manual/recommendation/quickstart.md

 $ pio deploy
 ```

+When your engine is built successfully, you should see a console message **Your engine is ready for training**.

+when the engine finishes training, you should see a consile message **Saved engine instance with ID: d7GvtbDbTbWhxlbDBfyydQ**.

 This will deploy an engine that binds to http://localhost:8000.
 You can visit that page in your web browser to check its status.

 ![Engine Status]({{ site.baseurl }}/images/engine-server.png)